Understanding the Different Types of CEOs Will Make You a Better CEO

 Because guess what?
 There is someone else out there, who is that person.
 And if you’re going to bring them into your business, they will complete you as a CEO.
 And they will complete your business.
 So the key is you got to identify which of these you are, which one you can adapt to learn and then which one is the one that you’re just going to hire someone to take care off.

-And then the best companies in the world whether they’re two people companies or two thousand people company.
+And then the best companies in the world whether they’re two people companies or two thousand-person company.
 You see that the top of the company, you have this thing were you have possibly someone who is an entrepreneur and can adapt to the artist.
 And then there is an operator.

 Or it’s an operator who can adapt to entrepreneurship and then you will have an artist.
 It doesn’t matter.
 The mixture is not what’s important.
 It’s important that you as the CEO, as the business owner.
 Take one of those things and make sure that is one you’re born with.